Gate reflectometry in dense quantum dot arrays: Results and discussion

-To verify this observation experimentally, we set $V^\mathrm{o}_i$ and $\alpha_{4i}$ appropriate for configuring the device in the 3058 occupation and initially acquire uncompensated Coulomb oscillations associated with QD$_4$ (Fig.~\ref{fig5}d).
-Fixing $V_4$ inside the 8th Coulomb valley then yields uncompensated stability diagrams as in Fig.~\ref{fig5}e.
-As expected, no Coulomb peaks of QD$_4$ are visible (note colorscale in Fig.~\ref{fig5}d), but faint hexagonal features are clearly visible that correspond to smaller dispersive signals arising from charge transitions of QD$_1$ and QD$_3$.
-In contrast, choosing an operating point on the 7th sensor peak yields negatively compensated charge stability diagrams as in Fig.~\ref{fig5}f, dominated by a tetragonal region with a $V_\mathrm{H}$ intensity consistent with the sensor peak indicated in Fig.~\ref{fig5}d.
+To verify this observation experimentally, we set $V^\mathrm{o}_i$ and $\alpha_{4i}$ appropriate for configuring the device in the 3058 occupation and initially acquire uncompensated Coulomb oscillations associated with QD$_4$ (Fig.~\ref{fig3}d).
+Fixing $V_4$ inside the 8th Coulomb valley then yields uncompensated stability diagrams as in Fig.~\ref{fig3}e.
+As expected, no Coulomb peaks of QD$_4$ are visible (note colorscale in Fig.~\ref{fig3}d), but faint hexagonal features are clearly visible that correspond to smaller dispersive signals arising from charge transitions of QD$_1$ and QD$_3$~\footnote{It is for this illustrative reason that we show measurements for the 3058 charge state.
+For the 1018 state, the dispersive signals arising from charge transitions of QD$_1$ and QD$_3$ are too small to be visible}.
+In contrast, choosing an operating point on the 7th sensor peak yields negatively compensated charge stability diagrams as in Fig.~\ref{fig3}f, dominated by a tetragonal region with a $V_\mathrm{H}$ intensity consistent with the sensor peak indicated in Fig.~\ref{fig3}d.

-Well-known for capacitively coupled triple dots~\cite{Gaudreau2006}, some charge state boundaries cannot be crossed by one-electron transitions alone and require two single-electron movements or two-electron cotunneling events, such as transitions 2058-3067 and 3048-4057 in Fig.~\ref{fig5}c.
-Surprisingly, these higher-order multi-electron dynamics clearly manifest themselves in the dispersive signal, at least for the high top-gate voltage used in Fig.~\ref{fig5}f.
+Well-known for capacitively coupled triple dots~\cite{Gaudreau2006,Hamo2016}, some charge state boundaries cannot be crossed by one-electron transitions alone and require two single-electron movements or two-electron cotunneling events, such as transitions 2058-3067 and 3048-4057 in Fig.~\ref{fig3}c.
+Surprisingly, these higher-order multi-electron dynamics clearly manifest themselves in the dispersive signal, at least for the high top-gate voltage used in Fig.~\ref{fig3}f.

-To show the practical differences between positive and negative compensation, we plot in Fig.~\ref{fig6}b a negatively compensated charge stability map of a transverse double dot (i.e. QD$_3$ deactivated) and in Fig.~\ref{fig6}a a positively compensated map containing the same charge states (in both cases, QD$_4$ is operated in the multi-electron regime to enhance $V_\mathrm{H}$).
-The high density of sensor peaks in Fig.~\ref{fig6}a makes it easy locate the degeneracy points associated with QD$_1$ and QD$_2$ (dashed lines), whereas the exact boundaries of individual charge states remain elusive.
-In contrast, Figure~\ref{fig6}b yields the exact shape of a particular charge-state boundary, from which device capacitances analogous to Fig.~\ref{fig5}a can be extracted.
+To show the practical differences between positive and negative compensation, we plot in Fig.~\ref{fig4}b a negatively compensated charge stability map of a transverse double dot (i.e. QD$_3$ deactivated) and in Fig.~\ref{fig4}a a positively compensated map containing the same charge states (in both cases, QD$_4$ is operated in the multi-electron regime to enhance $V_\mathrm{H}$).
+The high density of sensor peaks in Fig.~\ref{fig4}a makes it easy locate the degeneracy points associated with QD$_1$ and QD$_2$ (dashed lines), whereas the exact boundaries of individual charge states remain elusive.
+In contrast, Figure~\ref{fig4}b yields the exact shape of a particular charge-state boundary, from which device capacitances analogous to Fig.~\ref{fig3}a can be extracted.